Mehdierli/ProgrammingNotes/JavaScript.md

 * blocking scoping
 * object manipulation

-# Undefined vs not defined
+## Undefined vs not defined
 * undefined is you declared a variable, but didn't assign a  value to it.
 * not defined is an error, i happened when you invoke a variable that not declared.

-# Rest operator vs spread operator
+## Rest operator vs spread operator
 * rest parameter is an array, it have indefinite number of arguments.
 * spread operator allows an iterable or object expand in place.
 * such as expand an array in another aray, or expand an object in another object.

-# What is currrying in js
+## What is currrying in js
 * Currying transforms a function with multiple parameters into a sequence of functions, each take a single parameters.
 * the most inside function will use the parameters from all the previous function to do some task, because of the closure, the most inside function have reference to the previous function's parameters.
 * write little code modules that can be reused and configured
 * avoid frequently calling a function with the same argument.

-# What is high order function
+## What is high order function
 * it take one ore more function as argument,
 * return a function as a result.

-# what is relationship between Object and Function
+## what is relationship between Object and Function
 *

-# what is first class function
+## what is first class function
 * function is treat like any other variable, you can return a function, you can assign the function to a variable, you can pass the function as a argument to another function.

-# what is closure
+## what is closure
 * closure is formed by function.
 * a closure is the combination of a function and its lexical environment within that the function was declared.
 * which means, inner function could access the outer function variable.
 * that is, we could create private variable.

-# what is fetch
+## what is fetch

-# dom lifecycle
+## dom lifecycle

-# what is callback use for
+## what is callback use for
 * Note, however, that callbacks are often used to continue code execution after an asynchronous operation has completed — these are called asynchronous callbacks.

-# global scope
+## global scope
 * for example, in brower api, the window is global scope.

-# import / export / require.js
+## import / export / require.js

-# syntax sugar means

-# what is prototype?
+## what is prototype?
 * it is an object.
 * it is a property of constructor function, we could add property or method to it.
 * so all the instance could be share the method or property in the prototype.
 * prototype chain is use for the inheritance.

-# storage, sessions on browser
+## storage, sessions on browser
 * local storage, cookies, session storage.
 * local, session provide by browser.

-* cookies,
+## cookies,
-each domain have its own cookie main purpose communicate between cli and server cookies will store some data. data store in cookies will be sent with XMLHttprequest call. limitation, the size, cannot store to much data.
+* each domain have its own cookie
+* main purpose communicate between cli and server
+* cookies will store some data.
+* data store in cookies will be sent with XMLHttprequest call.
+* limitation, the size, cannot store to much data.

-* local storage
+## local storage
-not disappear, if you close browser the data will be store forever, if you not clear it.
+* not disappear, if you close browser
+* the data will be store forever, if you not clear it.

-* session storage
+## session storage
-after close brower, the data will be remove.
+* after close brower, the data will be remove.

-# Object.defineProperty
+## Object.defineProperty
 * The static method Object.defineProperty() defines a new property directly on an object,
 * or modifies an existing property on an object, and returns the object.
 * set
     - for complex type, the set function will check the address of the property to see whether it is changed, such as Array.
 * get

-# SPA dynamic
+## SPA dynamic

-# what is promise
+## what is promise
 * promise is an object using for handle the asynchronous task.
 * it will finally produce resloved value, or reject vlaue.
 * promise have three state, first is pending, its the initial state,
 * second is fullfilled, means promise resloved some value
 * third is rejected, means promise rejected some value.

-# meta tag
+## meta tag
 * viewport, seo, charset

-# sematic html
+## sematic html
 * 508 policy, aria

-# table / form / input / section / aside / nav / ul li
-# iframe / a target / window.location / window.navigator
+## iframe / a target / window.location / window.navigator
-# var / let / const - scope, hoisting
-# constructor function / class
-# map / reduce / filter
-# bind / apply / call
-# spread / rest
-# closure
-# curring
-# IIFE
-# prototype
-# singleton / facade / factory / module
-# mvc / mvvm
-# try catch
-# callback function
-# async await / promise / fetch
+## async await / promise / fetch

-# XMLHttprequest
+## XMLHttprequest
 * use to request data from a web server, and update a part of the page.

-# oop vs function programming
-# event bubbling / capture
+## event bubbling / capture

-# event.preventdefault
+## event.preventdefault
 * cancel the event, means the default action that belong to the event will not occur.

-# event.delegation
+## event.delegation
 * use for add same event for many similar element.
 * add event to the elements' parent, then all the element could trigger the event.